-GENERAL GRADUATE E PROGRAM OVERVIEW MS: Items 1-3 & 8-10; Ph.D.: All Items 1-10 Item When Who 1 Advisor Selection During first or second semester Student and Graduate Director Attend faculty presentations, meet with faculty, and submit selections requests 2 Plan of Study End of second semester Student and Research Advisor Meet with Advisor to plan degree path and select elective courses 3 Selection of Committee Members End of second or third semester Student and Research Advisor MS: 3 members, no special requirements Ph.D.: 5 members, at least 1 must be from another department 4 Preliminary Research Exam End of first calendar year Research Advisor For all students who want to be a Ph.D. aspirant 5 Residency Requirement for Ph.D.
-Before completing the comprehensive exam Student At least two semesters as full time students at KU 6 Responsible Scholarship and Research Skills Requirement After the relevant courses are completed and as a requirement for Research Advisor and Research Skills Requirement taking the comprehensive exam Responsible Scholarship: Must complete a minimum of 3 credit hours of CPE 800 Research Skills: A letter to be sent to Graduate Studies from your Advisor explaining a coherent research theme 7 Comprehensive Examination After all course work and at least 15 credit hours research are completed Thesis Committee (a) Written Part: Research problem presented in a proposal form (b) Oral Part: Only after Written Part is approved. {Note: The Research Advisor will prepare the problem and the Exam must be completed at least 5 months before graduation.} 8 Final Defense of Ph.D.
+GENERAL GRADUATE PROGRAM OVERVIEW MS: Items 1-3 and 8 -10; Ph.D.: All Items 1-10 Item When Who 1 Advisor Selection During first or second semester Student and Graduate Director Attend faculty presentations, meet with faculty, and submit selections requests uests 2 Plan of Study End of second semester Student and Research Advisor Meet with Advisor to plan degree path and select elective 3 Selection of Committee Members End of second or third semester Student and Research Advisor MS: 3 members, no special requirements Ph.D.: 5 members, at least 1 must be from another department 4 Preliminary Research Exam End of first calendar year Research Advisor Passing Preliminary Research Exam is required to be a Ph.D. aspirant status.
+5 Residency Requirement for Ph.D.
+Before completing the comprehensive exam Student At least two semester s as full-time students at KU Responsible Scholarship and Research Skills Requirement After the relevant courses are completed and as a requirement for taking the comprehensive exam Research Advisor Responsible Scholarship: Must complete a minimum of 3 credit hours of CPE 800.
+Research Skills: A letter to be sent to Graduate Studies from your Advisor explaining a coherent research theme Comprehensive Examination After all course work and at least 15 credit hours research are completed Thesis Committee / Written Part: Research problem presented in a proposal form.
+Oral Part: Only after Written Part is approved. {Note: The Research Advisor will prepare the problem, and the Exam must be completed at least 5 months before graduation.} 8 Final Defense of Ph.D.
 Dissertation or Master's Thesis When the advisor and student decide it is ready {for Ph.D. all post-comp hours must be met} Thesis Committee 9 Submit Dissertation or Thesis When all corrections are made Student 10 Graduate!!
 When all above items are complete Student

-Master of Science Path
+Master of Science